Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 -

-The Western Zhou was a relatively peaceful era when hundreds of vassal states were all respected and tributed to the kings of Zhou.
-This was also the period that Confucius highly admired.
+The Western Zhou marked a relatively peaceful era in which hundreds of vassal states both held great respect for and paid tribute to the kings of Zhou.
+This period was highly admired by Confucius.

 -

-In Eastern Zhou, the kings of Zhou lost control, and many lords started to fight and compete against each other.
-Hence, this era was also called the Spring and Autumn Period (770 BC — 403 BC) and the Warring States Period (403 BC — 221 BC).
+Consequently, this era was also known as the Spring and Autumn Period (770 BC — 403 BC) and the Warring States Period (403 BC — 221 BC).

-In about 790 years of the Zhou, 37 kings had reigned the empire.
+Throughout the 790-year ruling period of the Zhou, 37 kings held sway over the empire.

 Unearthed Bronze Ritual Water Container (Qiang Pan) with 284 Characters Carved Inside, Recorded History of First Seven Kings of Zhou — Baoji Museum